 In February 2015, the Partnership announced a common unit repurchase program, whereby the Partnership may repurchase up to \$2 billion of Energy Transfer Common Units in the open market at the Partnership's discretion, subject to market conditions and other factors, and in accordance with applicable regulatory requirements.
-The Partnership did not repurchase any Energy Transfer Common Units under this program in 2022 and repurchased 4.2 million in 2021.
-As of December 31, 2022, \$880 million remained available to repurchase under the current program.
+The Partnership did not repurchase any Energy Transfer Common Units under this program in 2023 or 2022.
+As of December 31, 2023, \$880 million remained available to repurchase under the current program.